How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 The DeepLedger Platform Tools

-These seven don't touch QuickBooks at all.
+These six don't touch QuickBooks at all.
 They connect the agent to the DeepLedger workflow layer:

 ToolWhat it doesAccess

-bank_feedFetch bank transactions from your connected bank feed or CSV/Excel imports, with flags for items already sent to reviewRead-only
+bank_feedFetch bank transactions from your connected bank feed or CSV/Excel imports, with flags for items that already have a taskRead-only

 documentsRead uploaded documents from DeepLedger storage or attachments already in QuickBooksRead-only